magiclantern/Random-Word/README.md

 The word file included is Desi Quintan’s [Great Noun List](http://www.desiquintans.com/nounlist).

-This file only has nouns in the English language in it.
+This file only contains nouns in the English language.